Coming Out as Lesbian, Gay Or Bisexual

 It’s entirely up to you when you come out.
 If you don’t feel ready, then don’t pressure yourself to do it.

 Again, who you tell is completely up to you.
 The best people to tell at first might be people you trust and friends who you think are open minded.
-If your friends are real friends, they will accept you for who you are but be aware that you might receive a negative reaction at first.
+If your friends are genuine, they will accept you for who you are.
+Be aware that you could receive a negative reaction at first.
 If they react negatively, it doesn’t necessarily mean they don’t love you, they might just need some time to process it.
 Remember, you’ve had ages to think about it, but they haven’t.

 Coming out to your parents/guardians